 Migrant (M): The station does not lie within the breeding range of the species, and the species did not reside at the station during the breeding season.
 Migrant species may pass through the station on migration, or reside through the winter.
 Specifically, the species' breeding range, as delineated by range maps and descriptions, does not include the specific geographic location of the station.
-(The primary references we use are the range maps in The Sibley Field Guide to Birds of Eastern North America and The Sibley Field Guide to Birds of Eastern North America and The Sibley Field Guide to Birds of Sield Guide to Western Birds and Field Guide to Eastern Birds, Birds of North America Online (Rodewald 2015) and range descriptions in the A.O.U.
-Checklist of North American Birds [1957 for subspecies, 1983, and 1998]; and status codes in DeSante and Pyle's Distributional Checklist of North American Birds, 1986).
+(The primary references we use are the range maps from Birds of North America Online, The Sibley Field Guide to Birds of Eastern North America and The Sibley Field Guide to Birds of Western North America.
+We also use National Geographic's Field Guide to the Birds of North America, Peterson's Field Guide to Western Birds and Field Guide to Eastern Birds, Birds of North America Online (Rodewald 2015) and range descriptions in the A.O.U.
+Checklist of North America and Pyle's Distributional Checklist of North American Birds, 1986).